 -Julian Roberts, CEO, Old Mutual PLC

-The values process was extremely beneficial for our organisation.
+The values process was extremely beneficial for our organization.
 We have learned a lot about the importance of aligning personal values with corporate values and how this contributes to a highly engaged and productive work environment.
-We highly recommend this process to other organisations.
+We highly recommend this process to other organizations.

 -Marni Johnson, VP of Human Resources and Communications, BlueShore Financial